February 2020 Options Now Available For Southwestern Energy (SWN)

 Investors in Southwestern Energy Company (Symbol: SWN) saw new options become available today, for the February 2020 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the SWN options chain for the new February 2020 contracts and identified one put and one call contract of particular interest.

-The put contract at the $2.00 strike price has a current bid of 13 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $2.00, but will also collect the premium, putting the cost basis of the shares at $1.87 (before broker commissions).
-To an investor already interested in purchasing shares of SWN, that could represent an attractive alternative to paying $2.31/share today.
+The put contract at the $2.00 strike price has a current bid of 7 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $2.00, but will also collect the premium, putting the cost basis of the shares at $1.93 (before broker commissions).
+To an investor already interested in purchasing shares of SWN, that could represent an attractive alternative to paying $2.40/share today.

 Below is a chart showing the trailing twelve month trading history for Southwestern Energy Company, and highlighting in green where the $2.00 strike is located relative to that history: